Helping households manage food waste (Best Presentation)

 • Would have to take into consideration other storage methods, like open spaces (e.g. kitchen counter or island) for fruits etc.

-We decided to combine features of each design into a refined concept, such as Faiyaz’s widget-style homepage, Alex’s graphics of the fridge for storage areas, and my list-style inventory page.
+We combined features of each design into a refined flow, such as Faiyaz’s widget-style homepage, Alex’s graphics of the fridge for storage areas, and my list-style inventory page.
 We also created new sketches + iterations to meet other design requirements.
-See how we worked through our initial design concept and iterated into different versions (from left to right):

 After some final tweaking, we ended up with these refined sketches using tablets and OneNote.
-Surprisingly, OneNote was a great collaborative workspace for digital sketching!
+(Surprisingly, OneNote was a great collaborative workspace for digital sketching!)

-Since our solution is a complex app with new design patterns and interactions, we wanted to use a cognitive walkthrough to evaluate the learnability and usability of our design concept before committing it to a high-fidelity prototype.
-As our tasks were good candidates for learning about users thoughts on our design, we also conducted a think aloud with a separate set of testers.
+Since our solution is a complex app with new design patterns and interactions, we wanted to conduct a cognitive walkthrough to evaluate the learnability and usability of our design concept before committing it to a high-fidelity prototype.

 Cutouts for the paper prototype